-The approach developed by Amartya Sen ([16], [17], [18], [19]) argues that development is about the freedom of choice in the personal, the social, the economic and the political sphere.
-In Sen's approach, "functionings" are the various things a person may value doing or being, such as being adequately nourished, being healthy and being able to take part in the life of a community.
-In Sen's terminology a person's "capability" refers to the alternative combinations of functionings that are feasible for her/him to achieve [20].
-The focus of development thus becomes increasing a person's capability set, or her/his substantive freedom to lead the life she/he values.
-Functionings represent the "outcome" component, while capabilities are the "freedom" component in this approach.
-In Sen's more holistic view of development, economic growth plays an important, but not exclusive, role.
+The approach developed by Amartya Sen (1980, 1984, 1993, 1999) argues that development is about the freedom of choice in the personal, the social, the economic and the political sphere.
+In Sen's approach, 'functionings' are the various things a person may value doing or being, such as being adequately nourished, being healthy and being able to take part in the life of a community.
+In Sen's (1999) terminology, a person's 'capability' refers to the alternative combinations of functionings that are feasible for her/him to achieve.
+The focus of development, thus, becomes increasing a person's capability set, or her/his substantive freedom, to lead the life she/he values.
+Functionings represent the 'outcome' component, while capabilities are the 'freedom' component in this approach.\frac{1}{2} In Sen's more holistic view of development, economic growth plays an important, but not exclusive, role.
 Sen suggests ontologically focusing on human wellbeing and methodologically focusing on capabilities.

-While welcoming Sen's approach at offering a more holistic view of development, scholars have been struggling to find a balance between its conceptual richness and its potential to be operationalised.
-Several scholars [21], [22], [23], [24] have attempted to operationalise the approach.
-Within this field the majority of studies use capabilities as a normative basis for the research while measuring functionings as a proxy [25], owing to the practical difficulty of measuring capabilities.
-Some authors (e.g. [26], [27]) have challenged Sen to draw up a general list of capabilities, but Sen has refused to do so, claiming that specific lists of capabilities ought to be drawn up for a given research or policy context [28] and, crucially, that the process of choosing capabilities should be left to the individual [29].
-The dilemma which emerges is how to apply the capability approach to specific areas or sectors in a meaningful way while retaining open-ended development outcomes that do not presuppose individuals' choices.
+While welcoming Sen's approach as offering a more holistic view of development, scholars have been struggling to find a balance between its conceptual richness and its potential to be operationalised for development research and practice.
+Several scholars (e.g. Nussbaum, 2000; Alkire, 2002; Clark, 2002; Robeyns, 2003a) have attempted to operationalise the approach.
+Within this field, the majority of studies use capabilities as a normative basis for the research while measuring functionings as a proxy (Robeyns, 2003b), owing to the practical difficulty of measuring capabilities.
+Some authors (e.g. Sugden, 1993; Roemer, 1996) have challenged Sen to draw up a general list of capabilities, but Sen has refused to do so, claiming that specific lists of capabilities ought to be drawn up for a given research or policy context (Sen, 1993) and, crucially, that the process of choosing capabilities should be left to the individuals (Sen, 1997).
+The dilemma, which emerges, is how to apply the capability approach to specific areas or sectors in a meaningful way while retaining open-ended development outcomes that do not presuppose individuals' choices.

-II.
-OPERATIONALISING SEN'S APPROACH
+3 OPERATIONALISING SEN'S APPROACH